SharePoint/sp-dev-docs/docs/general-development/external-events-and-alerts-in-sharepoint.md

 ## What features and capabilities does the new external event receiver infrastructure provide?
 <a name="FeaturesAddedWithRER"> </a>

-By using and extending the SharePoint 2013 event receiver features, BCS is able to add alerts, external list event receivers, and entity receivers to provide extended functionality.
+By using and extending the SharePoint event receiver features, BCS is able to add alerts, external list event receivers, and entity receivers to provide extended functionality.

-- **Alerts:** Alerts have been an integral part of SharePoint for several versions, but until SharePoint 2013, they would not work with external lists.
+- **Alerts:** Alerts have been an integral part of SharePoint for several versions, but until SharePoint, they would not work with external lists.
 Now a user can create alerts on an external list that have the same behavior as alerts on a standard SharePoint list.

 - **External list event receivers:** Event receivers can now be attached to external lists just like they can for standard lists.
 This provides an extensibility mechanism that lets you write code that is executed at specific times.